hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

   Cannot be used with `linked_clone`.

 - `linked_clone` (bool) - Specifies that the virtual machine is created as a linked clone from the latest snapshot.
 Defaults to `false`.
-  Cannot be used with `disk_size`.`
+  Cannot be used with `disk_size`.

 - `network` (string) - Specifies the network to which the virtual machine will connect.
-If no network is specified, provide 'host' to allow Packer to search for an available network.
+If no network is specified, provide `host` to allow Packer to search for an available network.
 For networks placed within a network folder vCenter Server, provider the object path to the network.
   For example, `network = "/<DatacenterName>/<FolderName>/<NetworkName>"`.